jorge-menjivar/unsaged/apps/docs/docs/configuration/openai-configuration.md

 ## Global Access Configuration

-To give everyone using your instance of unSAGED access to OpenAI models like GPT-4, set the following environment variables:
+To give everyone using your instance of unsaged access to OpenAI models like GPT-4, set the following environment variables:

 ```sh title="apps/web/.env.local"
 OPENAI_API_KEY=your_openai_api_key